JavaHackSen/JavaHackSen/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" style="zoom:50%;" />

 - ☀️ I’m currently working with Java
+- ✊ Always believe that paying and harvesting are directly proportional
+- 👨🏻‍💻 I'm learning some great open source frameworks and source code , such as : 🎄SpringBoot, NodeJs, Python🎄 aspiring developer with a passion for coding and problem-solving.
+- 💻 Currently, I'm exploring various programming languages and frameworks, with a focus on web development.
+- 🌱 I'm a lifelong learner, always seeking new knowledge and skills to enhance my abilities.
+- 🎓 I'm studying computer science and actively participating in coding competitions and hackathons.
+- 🤝 I love collaborating with others and working on projects that have a positive impact.
+- 📚 When I'm not coding, you can find me reading books, playing video games, or exploring nature.
+- 📫 Feel free to connect with me and let's create something amazing together!
 - 📫 How to reach me: [liganma@duck.com](mailto:liganma@duck.com)
-- ✊ Always believe that paying and harvesting are directly proportional
-- 👨🏻‍💻 I'm learning some great open source frameworks and source code , such as : 🎄SpringBoot, NodeJs, Python🎄.

 ## Things i do in my free time ⚡
   - 🌱 In mean time: